Zoning Case Types:

 A variance from the technical development standards (LDC, Chapter 10) may be granted when compliance with the LDC would be duly burdensome.
 However, the proposed variance cannot threaten the safety and welfare of the adjacent property owners or general public.

 Applications are reviewed by the County staff and a written recommendation is forwarded to the applicant and Hearing Examiner prior to the public hearing.
 The applicant for a Variance is required to submit a completed application and fee pursuant to the county fee schedule.
-Review of the application checklist will help ensure a complete application.

 The average time to complete the variance is generally three to six months.
 The decision of the Hearing Examiner is final and appeals of the final decision are made to the Circuit Court.